 TM reduces main risk factors

-During TM practice, the mind effortlessly settles inward to the most quiet, expanded state of restful alertness—putting the mind in contact with the inner reservoir of intelligence, happiness and creativity.
+During TM practice, the mind effortlessly settles inward to a quiet state of restful alertness.
 In this meditative state, the brain functions more coherently while the body experiences deep rest, dissolving accumulated stresses and fatigue.